Ferrero Rocher

 What do we want to do in terms of improving service levels?
 Improving service levels, certainly for us, is an important thing.
 I’m sure it’s an important thing for everyone.

-The ability to understand inventory levels at our key customers, at the customers that drive more than 50, 60 70 percent of our demand for any given item – the ability to have that immediate visibility into their inventory is one level beyond anything we’ve had in the past.
+The ability to understand inventory levels at our key customers, at the customers that drive more than 50, 60, 70 percent of our demand for any given item – the ability to have that immediate visibility into their inventory is one level beyond anything we’ve had in the past.
 Maybe in the past we’ve used IRI, maybe we used something else that told us POS generically at the end state.
 But to not be able to tell what’s happening on that entire supply chain, up and down that supply chain, really puts you at a disadvantage.

-We can sometimes say, “Yes, Walmart needs product, but only these certain areas of Walmart.”
+We can sometimes say, “Yes, Walmart needs product, but only in these certain areas of Walmart.”
 Areas of the country, perhaps, because they’re the ones that have both the highest ring – the highest sales turn – and also the ones with the biggest inventory or in-stock problem.
-Setting those and using alert capability and using the email sharing capability have all been things that we’re using Alloy to help us with.
+Setting those and using the alert capability and the email sharing capability have all been things that we’re using Alloy to help us with.

 The reality is, if you think about food, or many of you probably have seasonal products as well – we have some seasonal products, we make things the shape of an Easter bunny for Easter, we make things in the shape of a Christmas tree for the holidays – those items do not have a ton of demand the day after the holiday is over.
 It’s ideal to be able to make sure you’re monitoring that in and out.

 Alloy is helping us there.
 Again, watching our POS visibility.
-Watching not only after the event has happened, but perhaps on the way into the event, saying, where is it?
-Do I maybe have to talk to retailer about taking some action to improve movement on the product beforehand?
+Watching not only after the event has happened, but perhaps on the way into the event, saying, Where is it?
+Do I maybe have to talk to the retailer about taking some action to improve movement on the product beforehand?
 Can I offer a markdown or something in the last week or two because I don’t see that it’s moving well enough?

 Maybe with sacrificing some amount of profit, of course, but at the same time, saving from having to destroy something at the end of it.
 Very important for us.